abdulrahmanazab/install-B2SHARE/README.md

 # Install B2SHARE

+Development installation of EUDAT B2SHARE on CentOS 7

 Create an account on B2ACCESS
 ------------------------------
 Login to B2SHARE **must be** through B2ACCESS.
 The simplest way to get a B2ACCESS acount is to create it on the [B2ACESS Dev server](https://unity.eudat-aai.fz-juelich.de/home/).
 Go there, then: